Trust vs. Mistrust: Psychosocial Stage 1

 Reach out to a mental health professional.

 You do not have to go through this process alone.
-A certified mental health professional can walk you through the beliefs and experiences that surround your trust issues.
+A certified mental health professional can walk you through the beliefs and experiences surrounding your trust issues.
 Many therapists use an approach based on the ideas of Erikson, Ainsworth, and other psychologists who studied attachment theory and trust issues.
 Consider asking possible therapists for a 15-minute consultation in which you can establish trust and decide if this is the right professional for you.